Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 • Industry stability (healthcare versus crypto trading)

 Had a contractor with 640 credit but 25% down and 8 months reserves.
 Ten years in business.
 Solid payment history.
-Approved at 7.125%.
-Not bad for 640 credit on a non-QM loan.
+Approved with competitive pricing for a non-QM loan.
 Compensating factors absolutely work.

 Another client.
 720 credit but only 10% down and 2 months reserves.
 New business (3 years).
-Approved but rate was 7.75%.
+Approved but at a higher rate.
 Credit helps but down payment and reserves matter more on bank statement loans.

 Service businesses – Clean cash flow.
 Lower expenses.
 Higher income calculation percentage (often 75%).